Denzeduous/breezevm-portfolio/index.md

 ## BreezeVM User and System Administrator Guide
 ### How to Build BreezeVM
 Building BreezeVM requires a program that can operate on `Makefile`s, as well as the [Odin](http://odin-lang.org/) compiler.
 The recommended program is [make](https://www.gnu.org/software/make/) on Linux.
-Note that these makefiles require Linux, though the commands within them (with the exclusion of "`find`") can be ran manually on Windows.
+Note that these make commands require Linux, though the commands within them (with the exclusion of "`find`") can be ran manually on Windows, given that the [Odin](http://odin-lang.org/) compiler is installed.

 There is a `Makefile` in the root directory of the project.
 All `make`/`nmake` commands must be ran in the root of the repository.